What is the Development School for Youth?

 - Dr. Henry Louis Gates, Jr., Director for the W.E.B DuBois Institute for African and African American Research at Harvard University

 The Joseph A. Forgione Development School for Youth, named after the retired Merrill Lynch Managing Director and All Stars Board member, was founded in 1997 in New York City.
-In 1999 the All Star's Project expanded the DSY program to Newark, NJ, and in 2009 the program was launched in Chicago, IL and the San Francisco Bay Area, CA. In 2012 DSY placed 250 interns at more than 60 companies nationally.
+In 1999 the All Star's Project expanded the DSY program to Newark, NJ, and in 2009 the program was launched in Chicago, IL and the San Francisco Bay Area, CA. In 2015 DSY launched in All Stars newest cities, Bridgeport and Dallas.
+Across the country in all six All Stars cities, DSY placed a record 381 interns at 146 companies nationally.

 For more information on the DSY in: